 Ed was headed to Advanced Base Camp, Stephen was with him and they disappeared rapidly.
 My headlamp had packed up, along with all other movable objects, including my body.
 For some inexplicable reason, I was feeling better, as if, having been through so much, there wasn’t anything else left to lose.
 The decision to keep moving was fully ingrained, my body left to follow my mind.

 Another dawn, descending to the ice cliff edge, the rope buried until it exited over the cliff, looking at my footprints and realizing how close I’d come to toppling off the cliff in the dark.
 Intuition and luck a good thing at times.
-Then the 4000 feet of fixed rope – every carabiner in place, the rope having to be wrapped perfectly every time, down and down, avalanches rolling off and rocks flying past.
+Then the 1,000 plus meters of fixed rope – every carabiner clipped and and out of perfectly, the rope having to be wrapped perfectly every time.
+Down and down, avalanches rolling off and rocks flying past.
 The return to the glacier for the slog back to Advance Base Camp made me dizzy from all the flat ground.
 Joseph Blackburn, our photographer, thankfully met me and towed me back to Advanced Base Camp.

 The transition from knowing you are dying to knowing you are living takes getting used to.
 The next day I hobbled over to see Ed and Stephen.
 Our bodies were very slow to recover, suffering a relapse once they were able to not worry about themselves and be looked after.